rsdoiel/rsdoiel.github.io/library-terminology.md

         - A set of TIFF images of each page of the article
         - A content owner-provided HTML file of the article
         - An HTML file that is created on the fly from full-text XML provided by the content owner
+- [Semantic hashing](https://en.wikipedia.org/wiki/Latent_semantic_analysis#Semantic_hashing) In semantic hashing [18] documents are mapped to memory addresses by means of a neural network in such a way that semantically similar documents are located at nearby addresses.
 - serial
     - A continuing resource issued in a succession of discrete issues or parts, usually bearing numbering, that has no predetermined conclusion.